saylesss88/nix-book/src/flakes/flake_outputs_4.2.md

 2. It destructures all other attributes (your defined `inputs`) into the functions scope.

-3. It gives you a conveniente single variable, `inputs`, that refers to the entire attribute set passed to the `outputs` function.
+3. It gives you a convenient single variable, `inputs`, that refers to the entire attribute set passed to the `outputs` function.
 This allows you to access inputs either individually (e.g. `nixpkgs`) or through the `inputs` variable (e.g. `inputs.nixpkgs`).